Prepare to Study Abroad

 Can I go more than once?

-You can only participate in one short-term guided trip, but you can apply for other field schools and study abroad opportunities afterward.
+You can only participate in one field trip, but you can apply for other field schools and study abroad opportunities afterward.

 International Training Centre